If You're Gone (Matchbox Twenty song)

 "If You're Gone" is a song by American rock band Matchbox Twenty.
-The song, written by the band's frontman Rob Thomas, was released on September 18, 2000, as the second single from their second album, Mad Season (2000).
-It reached number five on the US Billboard Hot 100 chart, becoming the band's second best-ranking song on the chart, and also became a hit on adult contemporary radio, spending two weeks at number one on the Billboard Hot Adult Contemporary Tracks chart.
+The song, written by the band's frontman, Rob Thomas, was included on their second studio album, Mad Season (2000).
+In the United States, it was released alongside "Crutch" as the album's second and third single simultaneously on September 18, 2000—"If You're Gone" was sent to pop radio while "Crutch" was sent to rock formats.
+"If You're Gone" reached number five on the US Billboard Hot 100 chart and also became a hit on adult contemporary radio, spending two weeks at number one on the Billboard Adult Contemporary chart.

 Background and writing

 Rob Thomas told Billboard magazine that he wrote the song right after he met his future wife.
 "We were separated for a few weeks and were on the phone all the time, and I was thinking, 'I met this wonderful person', and I wondered if everything I was going through [with Matchbox Twenty's success] was going to make it too crazy to build a relationship."